SVCE-ACM/A-December-of-Algorithms/README.md

 `c_exampleUser.c`
 **Please do not modify any existing files in the repository.**

-#### I forked the repository but some problems were added only after that?
+#### I forked the repository but some problems were added only after that.
+How do I access those problems?
 Not to worry!
 Open your nearest terminal or command prompt and navigate over to your forked repository.
 Enter these commands:
 ```bash
 git remote add upstream https://github.com/SVCE-ACM/A-December-of-Algorithms.git